-(UKPRN 100023454: May 2018)
+(UKPRN 100023454: February 2023)

-This plan lays out the measures that Moorlands College (“the College” or “we”) and its validating partner, the University of Gloucestershire (“the University”), will take to protect the quality and continuation of study for our existing or prospective students (“you”) in the event of potential negative events, such as change or closure of a programme, or a campus.
+- 1.1 This plan lays out the measures that Moorlands College (“the College” or “we”) and its validating partner, the University of Gloucestershire (“the University”), will take to protect the quality and continuation of study for our existing or prospective students (“you”) in the event of potential negative events, such as change or closure of a programme, or a campus.

-- 1.4 This plan is made available to you as a prospective or on-course student and can be accessed publicly on the College’s website, is referred to in the Student-College contract and associated terms and conditions, and is located in the relevant Handbook and Information page on the VLE, accessible to on-course students.
+- 1.4 This plan is made available to you as a prospective or on-course student and can be accessed publicly on the College’s website, is referred to in the Student-College contract and associated terms and conditions, and is located in the relevant Programme Handbook on the VLE, accessible to on-course students.

-2 Our commitment to you as an on-course student or prospective student
+2. Our commitment to you as an on-course student or prospective student

 - 2.2 Should any aspect of this plan need to be triggered, you will be contacted by a member of the Registry Department within two College working days of the date on which an applicable change was decided upon or notified to the College.